 To find these internship programs, there are a few places you can look:

-In both The Hollywood Reporter and Variety, you'll find weekly lists of every television and film production that are being shot.
-Many of these lists will include phone numbers that allow you to contact the production office.
+In both The Hollywood Reporter and Variety, you will find weekly lists of every television and film production that is being shot.
+Many of these lists will include phone numbers for the production office.
 Simply call these numbers and ask for a production coordinator.
-Once that person is on the line, explain that you're looking for any internship opportunities they might have available.
+Once that person is on the line, explain that you are looking for any internship opportunities they might have available.
 More often than not, they'll direct you right where you need to go.

 Things to Remember

-It's important that you realize how big of an opportunity an internship really is.
+It is important that you realize how big an opportunity an internship really is.
 This is your chance to shine.
-Most internships are unpaid (although sometimes school credit or a "stipend" of a few hundred or thousand dollars is offered), but it's still crucial that you treat it like a full-time job.
+Most internships are unpaid (although sometimes school credit or a stipend of a few hundred or thousand dollars is offered), but it is still crucial that you treat it like a full-time job.
 Remember, these are the people that might one day give you your first entertainment job, and you want them to see you in the best light possible.

-What about a "deferred pay" internship program?
-These have become a bit more popular lately, especially with smaller production companies who will often pay their employees after a movie or television show is produced so that they can put any extra money directly into the production.
-Just be sure that if you agree to a "deferred pay" arrangement, that it's likely you won't ever be paid.
+What about a deferred pay internship program?
+These have become more popular, especially with smaller production companies who will often pay their employees after a movie or television show is produced so that they can put any extra money directly into the production.
+Just be sure that if you agree to a deferred pay arrangement that it is likely you will never be paid.
 It's more important (and ultimately much more valuable) that you learn while you work.

-Remember, your only responsibilities as an intern are to listen and learn.
-Sure, you might be given a few seemingly lowly duties, such as fetching coffee or running someone's personal errands, but the more respect you give the intern opportunity, the more you'll get out of it in the long run.
+Your only responsibilities as an intern are to listen and learn.
+You might be given a few seemingly lowly duties, such as fetching coffee or running someone's personal errands, but the more respect you give the intern opportunity, the more you will get out of it in the long run.
 The education you receive while in an internship program could quickly prove to be thousands of times more valuable than a paycheck.